facebookarchive/libphenom/README.markdown

    concrrency primitives and key data structures.
 We include CK with phenom.

-libPhenom works best if built with GCC version 4.3 or later, but should build with any C99 compiler.
+libPhenom works best if built with GCC version 4.3 or later, but should be able to build with any C99 compiler.

 ## Facilities

- * Memory management with counters - record how much of which kinds of memory that your application is using.
+ * Memory management with counters - record how much of which kinds of memory your application is using.
  * Jobs - decompose your application into portions of work and let the phenom scheduler manage getting them done
  * streaming I/O with buffers